 EXEC sp_helptext 'dbo.USA_CustomerView';

-In the above example, we are using the sp_helptext procedure to get the definition of USA_CustomerView.
-And after execution, SQL Server will return the definition of this view.
+In the above example, we are using the sp_helptext procedure to define USA_CustomerView.
+After execution, the SQL Server will return the definition of this view.
 The example is shown below.

 Moreover, from the definition of the view, we can observe that the USA_CustomerView will return the records from the Customers table where the country is the United States.